MA-Barracas/insanely-fast-whisper-tutorial/readme.md

 This function ensures a seamless process of downloading and converting audio into a format ready for transcription.

+*Note: when I run this on my windows machine I had to have _ffmpeg_ available.

 ### **Step 3: Transcribing Audio with Huggingface Transformers**

-With the MP3 file ready, we can now use Huggingface’s `whisper-large-v3` model to transcribe the audio into text.
-This model is known for its high accuracy in automatic speech recognition tasks.
+With the MP3 file ready, we can now use Huggingface’s [`whisper-large-v3`](https://huggingface.co/openai/whisper-large-v3) model to transcribe the audio into text.
+This model is I found to be the one that insanely-fast-whisper library has working under the hood.

 ```python
 import torch